schorschii/Simple-Signer/README.md

 then

-- Enter your certificate's passphrase and click "Sign!"
+- Enter the path to your certificate file and your certificate's passphrase, then click "Sign!"